Project Length Custom Length

 RIVIERE NECKLACE

-Necklace of (precious) stones graded in size from a large central stone.
+A necklace of precious stones graded in size from a large central stone.

 ROCAILLE